 While abuse and neglect can arise in a variety of settings and situations, most cases are the result of poor care or understaffing, which result in the following injuries or illnesses:

 Falls Causing Fractures or Head Injuries- A fall inside of a nursing home in and of itself is not evidence of neglect.
 But the conduct of the facility before or after the fall can be the basis for liability.
 Was the person a fall risk and were assessments performed?
 Was a care plan made to address the risk, and were the recommendations followed?
 Was the care plan updated to address any new risks?
 After a fall, was there a proper assessment performed?
 Was appropriate medical attention sought in a timely manner?
-These are but a few of the questions that need to be answered to determined whether a nursing home fall is the basis for liability, but Walton Law Firm has handled numerous cases where No was the answer to one or more of the preceding questions.
+These are but a few of the questions that need to be answered to determined whether a nursing home fall is the basis for liability at a San Diego facility, but the nursing home abuse attorneys at Walton Law Firm has handled numerous cases where No was the answer to one or more of the preceding questions.

 Bed Sores or Pressure Ulcers - Also known as pressure sores or decubitus ulcers should never get so bad inside a nursing home that they are graded as a Stage III or IV.
 Any risks for bed sores should be assessed as it arises, and a proper care plan should address that risk.
 It is a rare person that acquires a Stage IV pressure ulcer absent some type of negligence.
 Walton Law Firm has handled numerous cases related to bed sores and is well-acquainted with medicine that surrounds these painful skin issues.